fieldtrip/website/workshop/practicalmeeg2025/handson_sourceanalysis.md

 In this tutorial you will learn about applying beamformer techniques in the time domain, using MEG data from an Neuromag/Elekta/MEGIN system.
 Using beamformers on Neuromag/Elekta/MEGIN data is somewhat more challenging than using beamformers on (for instance) CTF data.
 This is for two reasons: 1) Elekta MEG data consists of signals of different sensor types (magnetometers and planar gradiometers), and 2) the data are often heavily rank-deficient due to the application of the Maxfilter to clean the data of (movement) artifacts.

 It is expected that you understand the previous steps of preprocessing and filtering the sensor data, as covered in the [raw2erp tutorial](/workshop/practicalmeeg2025/handson_raw2erp).
-Also, you need to understand how to create a subject specific headmodel and sourcemodel, as explained in the [head- and sourcemodel tutorial](/workshop/practicalmeeg2025/handson_anatomy).
+Also, you need to understand how to create a subject specific headmodel and sourcemodel, as explained in the [anatomy tutorial](/workshop/practicalmeeg2025/handson_anatomy).

 This tutorial will not cover the frequency-domain option for DICS/PCC beamformers (which is explained [here](/tutorial/source/beamformer)), nor how to compute minimum-norm-estimated sources of evoked/averaged data (which is explained [here](/tutorial/source/minimumnormestimate)).